-Emma works as a security guard.
-She walks with a limp because of her disability (poliomyelitis).
-At the end of each of her shift, she is required to make a report using the telephone system in the control room of the premises.
+Emma worked as a security guard.
+She walked with a limp because of her disability (poliomyelitis).
+At the end of her work shift, she was required to make a report using the telephone system in the control room of the premises.
 One day, as she was preparing to make her report, she could not hear the instructions from the system clearly as a supervisor, Mindy, was speaking loudly to two colleagues in the same room.
 Emma asked Mindy to lower her voice, but Mindy refused, saying that she was doing her work.
 As Emma was leaving the control room, she heard Mindy say loudly, "Go break the other leg."